-Bankia SA, the publicly traded arm of the lender taken over by Spain’s government this month, plans to sell and lease back 400 million euros ($508 million) of properties, said two people with knowledge of the matter.
+Bankia SA (BKIA), the publicly traded arm of the lender taken over by Spain’s government this month, plans to sell and lease back 400 million euros ($508 million) of properties, said two people with knowledge of the matter.

 Bankia tumbled as much as 29 percent in Madrid trading after newspaper El Mundo reported that depositors had withdrawn about 1 billion euros since May 9, the day the government said would take over its parent company.
 Spain’s deputy economy minister, Fernando Jimenez Lattore, said today there is no deposit flight from the bank.
-The stock was down 9.6 percent at 1.77 euros as of 2:26 p.m.
+The stock was down 14 percent at 1.77 euros as of the close of trading in Mardia.

 The Spanish government took over Bankia’s parent, Banco Financiero & de Ahorros SA, on May 9, ending control by 300-year-old Caja Madrid and six other savings banks that combined in 2010 to create the Bankia group.
-The nationalization is part of Prime Minister Mariano Rajoy’s efforts to overhaul the financial industry.
+The transaction is part of Prime Minister Mariano Rajoy’s efforts to overhaul the financial industry.